PhysikOnline/elearning-app/README.md

 ```
 -->
 # Section for ERRORS
-When a Dockerfile is build, the images are partially stored an reused.
+1. When a Dockerfile is build, the images are partially stored an reused.
 This __could__ lead to some problems.
 A intuitive way is to rebuild the whole image.
 For this execute:
 ```
 # Delete all containers
 docker rm $(docker ps -a -q)
 # Delete all images
 docker rmi $(docker images -q)
 ```
-you can check if all images are deleted by running `docker ps -a` which lists all images
+you can check if all images are deleted by running `docker ps -a` which lists all images.

+2. the next step ist to restart docker by right-klicking the docker icon in your taskbar and smash __restart__.
 <!--
 # How to update
 ## Meteor